webscreens/screen-enumeration/EXPLAINER.md

 }
 ```

-This proposal also aims to introduce a `screenschange` event to be fired when
+This proposal also aims to introduce a `screenschange` event, fired when the set
-the set of screens or their properties change.
+of screens or their properties change.
 The event would be available on the
 `Window` and `WorkerGlobalScope` objects, which both implement `EventTarget`.

 ```js